aglyzov/go-exchange-api/README.md

-# crypto-ticker
+# exchange-api
-A command line crypto-currency ticker
+A universal crypto-currency exchange API and a set of command line utilities.

 [work in progress]